 Unlike the grain deal, the terms of which were dictated by Russia, not only grain can be exported through temporary corridors.
 In general, today exports from Ukraine are available in the following ways: through the Danube river ports, by sea corridor, through the western borders of our country by rail and road.
 However, these channels do not meet the needs of farmers.
 So, if before the war Ukraine exported 6–7 million tons of grain monthly, then, for example, in September it was only 1.6 million tons.
 60% of our grain now transits through Romanian territory.

 “The Ukrainian corridor, which is in our 12-mile zone, it works, it’s difficult, but it works, thanks to our Defense Forces.
-Since September, about 25 ships have come to load, and they have already delivered almost 1 million tons,” said Dmitry Solomchuk, a member of the Verkhovna Rada Committee on Agrarian and Land Policy.
+Since September, about 25 ships have come to load, and they have already supplied almost 1 million tons,” said Dmitry Solomchuk, a member of the Verkhovna Rada Committee on Agrarian and Land Policy.

 If before the war Ukraine exported 6–7 million tons of grain, then in September of this year it was 1.6 million tons.